tufteddeer/lucky13-mbedtls/README.md

+This is an outdated and vulnerable copy of [Mbed TLS](https://github.com/ARMmbed/mbedtls) 1.2.4. to demonstrate padding oracles.

+---

 The example program demonstrating HMAC-SHA1 timing differences with messages of different lengths can be found in the `hmac-sha1-rounds` branch.

 # Building